phocks/bne-weather-bot/README.md

 # BNE Weather Bot

 Hello.
 Welcome to the source code for [@weather@bne.social](https://bne.social/@weather).
 Commits to main will be automatically deployed to Deno Deploy and will run when the bot is triggered.
-Triggering is handled by Uptime Robot.
+Triggering is handled by [UptimeRobot](https://uptimerobot.com/).

 ## Roadmap